HTJin/rental-income/README.md

 # Rental Property Calculator
 This rental property calculator is designed to help property investors analyze the potential return on investment for a rental property by calculating the cash flow and cash-on-cash return.
 The calculator takes into account various income and expense factors related to the property, such as rent, utilities, and taxes, to provide a comprehensive analysis of the investment.

+*Tax rate, HOA rate, Property Management rate, and utilities were generated based on grossrents.txt.
+Simulated rent fluctuation between the decades of 1940-2000*

 ## Classes
 ### 1. User
 The User class represents an investor or property owner.
 It holds information about the property location, the year of investment, and various expense and income factors.